KaryptoX/NextDNS_Log_Streamer/README.md

 Should the script export the logs to STDOUT via print or write a file?
 > "write_file = 0"

+> Default location of JSON export: "/tmp/nextdns_log_streamer.json"

 Destinations where the files will be written to
 > tmp_file_path = "/tmp/"

 Used for temporary files.
-Always used.

 Ensure the user who runs the script has rights to write to the destination!

 > log_file_path = "/var/log/"

-Used for JSON log export and keeping the time.
-Only used if "write_file = 1".
+Persistent path; e.g. used for keeping the time.

 Ensure the user who runs the script has rights to write to the destination!